Jiaxi-Wu-Dev/studynotes/Salesforce Notes.md

     Replace: Replace an existing value.
 You can replace an existing value with a new value, one of the other values, or a blank value.
 If you replace an existing value with a blank value, existing records will not display the value anymore.
     Printable View: See all of your values at once.
 This is a helpful view while you set up a dependent picklist.
     Chart Colors: Customize the appearance of values on charts and reports.

+A Lightning page is a custom layout that lets you design pages for use in the Salesforce mobile app or Lightning Experience.
+A Lightning page is composed of regions that contain components.